Mombasa–Nairobi Standard Gauge Railway: Route

-The Mombasa-Nairobi SGR generally runs parallel to the Uganda Railway, a metre-gauge that was built during British colonial rule.
+The Mombasa-Nairobi SGR generally runs parallel to the Uganda Railway, a metre-gauge line that was built during British colonial rule.
 The SGR, however, has a straighter alignment that accommodates higher speeds.
 Because of the rough and hilly terrain, large portions of the SGR were built on viaducts and embankments and in cuttings.

 For example, the Uganda Railway tackled the hilly terrain near Mazeras township by using a spiral.
 In contrast, the SGR passes through this area on two bridges, with the 43.5 m high Mazeras-2 bridge being the highest one on the route.
 As it approaches Nairobi, the SGR crosses the 2.6 km Athi River Super Bridge, which at the time of its completion was the sixth-longest bridge in Africa.
 The SGR has a total of 98 bridges.

-Another purpose of the SGR's viaducts and embankments is environmental protection.
-The SGR passes through the transportation corridor between Tsavo East National Park and Tsavo West National Park, which is also host to the Nairobi–Mombasa Road and the Uganda Railway.
-Because the road and metre-gauge railway were built at ground level, collisions with wildlife can occur.
-Viaducts and embankments elevate the SGR above ground level, with underpasses allowing wildlife to pass safely underneath.
+The SGR's viaducts and embankments are elevated above ground level, allowing wildlife to pass underneath.
+This has brought a substantial improvement in wildlife protection from that which obtained under the old Uganda Railway.
+Passing through the transportation corridor between Tsavo East National Park and Tsavo West National Park concurrently with the Nairobi–Mombasa Road, the road and old metre-gauge railway were built at ground level, causing frequent collisions with wildlife.

 Passenger trains run between Mombasa Terminus in Miritini and Nairobi Terminus in Syokimau, near the Jomo Kenyatta International Airport.

 Freight services are provided between Port Reitz, just west of Mombasa Island, and the inland container depot in the Embakasi division of Nairobi.

 Passenger stations

 There are nine passenger stations between Mombasa and Nairobi.
 Each station's architecture is inspired by local elements.

 Passengers can transfer at Nairobi Terminus to metre-gauge trains into the Nairobi city centre.
-Although they are designated as terminals, the Mombasa and Nairobi stations were built as through stations and were originally designated Mombasa West Station and Nairobi South Station.
+Although they are currently designated as terminals, the Mombasa and Nairobi stations were built as through stations, and were originally designated Mombasa West Station and Nairobi South Station.
 When Phase 2 of the SGR is completed, trains will continue through the Nairobi station to the Uganda border.